yearn/ylockers-ui/README.md

 ## Dev notes

 ### wagmi, viem, react-query
-Because wagmi, viem, and react-query change often, the versions are frozen.
-Keep these versions in sync across all packages.
+Because wagmi, viem, and react-query change often, the version numbers are fixed in package.json.
+It's great to keep these dependencies upgraded, but make sure versions are the same across all packages.